Thyroid and Gut Health Connection

 The thyroid can be overactive or underactive.
 The hormones released by the thyroid gland influence the metabolism of your body cells - in other words, how quickly they work.

 If not enough thyroid hormones are produced, this is known as hypothyroidism.
-In this case, the cells and organs slow down which can cause the intestines to work sluggishly, resulting in constipation.
+In this case, the cells and organs slow down, which can cause the intestines to work sluggishly, resulting in constipation.
 You may feel tired, cold, gain weight, have poor concentration or experience depression if you have hypothyroidism.2

 Is a Thyroid Dysfunction Serious?

-Although an overactive or underactive thyroid can be frustrating, it is not life threatening.
-What can happen though is a condition known as a thyroid storm.
+Although an overactive or underactive thyroid can be frustrating, it is not life-threatening.
+What can happen, though, is a condition known as a thyroid storm.

 The symptoms of a thyroid storm can be a rapid heartbeat, a high temperature, diarrhoea and sickness, jaundice, severe agitation and confusion and loss of consciousness.6

-Is the Thyroid Is Linked To Gut Health?
+Is the Thyroid Linked To Gut Health?

 Yes!
-Thyroid issues don’t allow your body to function at the correct speed, which can cause issues directly to the digestive system.
+Thyroid issues don’t allow your body to function at the correct speed, which can cause problems directly to the digestive system.
 Our gut health is vital in ensuring our overall health is good, including our bowel movements.

 How Do I Help Thyroid Dysfunction?